maxmarvell/qnn_non_linearity/README.md

 # Non-Linearites in Quantum Neural Networks

 ## Overview
 This repository was created to experiment in creating non-linearities with a quantum neural network (QNN).
 The current body of literature suggests that a model apt to run on near term quantum devices, Noisy Intermediate-Scale Quantum (NISQ) devices, are a family of hybrid classical quantum models known as variational quantum models.
-It follows that a relevent analysis of the current prospects of QNNs should look primarily to these types of models; despite the recent advancements in deeveloping a fully-quantum perceptron model using approximations of non-linear activation functions [Maronese, M. 2019](https://rdcu.be/dAbUc).
+It follows that a relevent analysis of the current prospects of QNNs should look primarily to these types of models; despite the recent advancements in developing a fully-quantum perceptron model using approximations of non-linear activation functions [Maronese, M. 2019](https://rdcu.be/dAbUc).
+The contents of this repository follow as:

+1. A class ```non_linear``` containing all source code used to generate data for this project
+    1. A class ```non_linear.models```

 ## Background